AmDeep/mAIterial/README.md

 - After any change to `lib/api-spec/openapi.yaml`, always re-run `pnpm --filter @workspace/api-spec run codegen` before touching the frontend or backend.
 - Do NOT add `@google/*` back to the esbuild external list — it will break the Gemini integration at runtime.
 - The `zod.looseObject` API exists in Zod v4 only.
 The workspace uses Zod v3 (`^3.25.76`).
 Avoid bare `type: object` without properties in the OpenAPI spec (Orval 8.x emits `looseObject` for those).
 - Drizzle `push` works for dev schema changes.
-Production uses Replit's publish-time diff flow.
+Production uses Base 44's publish-time diff flow.

 ## Pointers